interactions-py/interactions.py/README.md

    ### Prefixed Commands

    Prefixed commands, message commands, or legacy commands.
    Whatever you want to call them, by default the `interactions.py` library will not handle these.
-That said, there is a built-in extension available if you need to support them.
+But rest assured this extension will get you going

   - ✅ Hybrid Commands
   - ✅ Automatic command registration